This post may contain affiliate links at no additional cost to you.

 He threw me a curveball.
 Jared made me a Valentine card randomly this year, on company time.

 “Wait, how did you get material for this?
 Did you STEAL this?
 What???
-Like…Google has a craft table?”
+Like…they has a craft table?”

 “Actually yeah, it was out all week – I just didn’t see it.”